As blood is pumped by the heart around the body, the pressure with which it pushes against the walls of blood vessels changes.

 What is high blood pressure?

 This is also known as hypertension.
-About 30% of Australians over the age of 25 have high blood pressure.
+More than one third of Australians over the age of 18 have high blood pressure.

 Why is your blood pressure important?

 Your blood pressure is important because if it is too high, it affects the blood flow to your organs.
-Over the years, this increases your chances of developing heart disease, stroke, kidney failure, diabetes, eye disease, erectile dysfunction and other conditions.
+Over the years, this increases your chances of developing heart disease, stroke, chronic kidney disease, eye disease, erectile dysfunction and other conditions.

 For further information, visit the Choosing Wisely Australia website.

-If you’re over 18, you should have your blood pressure checked by your doctor at least every two years, or more often if advised.
+If you’re over 18, you should have your blood pressure checked by your doctor at least every 2 years, or more often if advised.

 What causes high blood pressure?